-- 1. 1.-All contractors and Subrecipients shall be overseen and monitored to ensure their performance is in accordance with the terms, conditions, and specifications of their agreements and Contracts and to assure compliance with applicable Federalfederal requirements. - 2.
-To accomplish the purposes of audit and oversight of contractors and Subrecipients, Broward Health must have access to records and reports related to Federal Program activities in order to ensure that all activities and reporting requirements are being carried out in accordance with the provisions and timelines of their Contracts and agreements, including, but not limited to, making sure performance goals are achieved, UDS data is submitted by appropriate deadlines, and funds are used only for authorized purposes. - 3.
-3. When monitoring contractors, the Broward Health Department shall: - a. (a) Conduct periodic evaluations of contractor performance that are shared with the boardBoard of Commissioners and management staff; and/or - (b) Receive and review appropriate documentation at the time of Contract completion or renewal that the contractor has met the Contract's terms, conditions, and specifications-of the Contract. - 4.
-4.-Broward Health Departments-shall utilize accepted methods of monitoring Subrecipients to ensure compliance with their agreements and Federal guidelines governing receipt of the Subaward.
-Such accepted methods may include any of the following, or a combination thereof: - a. (a) Receiving/reviewing copies of the Subrecipient's governing board's meeting minutes; - b. (b) Performing site visits; - c. (c)--Conducting regular check-in calls and updates regarding Federal Program requirements or new Federal Program policies; - d. (d)--Receiving/reviewing the Subrecipient's annual audit; - e. (e) Conducting periodic joint meetings between the two entities' governing boards, or between the Broward Health Department's key management staff and the Subrecipient's governing board; - f. (f) Receiving/reviewing periodic written reports from the Subrecipient; and/or - g. (g)--Sharing data and creating systems for the sharing of financial and medical records for the purpose of Broward Health's Federal Program data reporting. - 5.
-5. When monitoring Subrecipients, Broward Health shall:
+- 1. All contractors and Subrecipients shall be overseen and monitored to ensure their performance is in accordance with the terms, conditions, and specifications of their agreements and Contracts and to assure compliance with applicable federal requirements. - 2.
+To accomplish the purposes of audit and oversight of contractors and Subrecipients, Broward Health must have access to records and reports related to Federal Program activities to ensure that all activities and reporting requirements are being carried out in accordance with the provisions and timelines of their Contracts and agreements, including, but not limited to, making sure performance goals are achieved, UDS data is submitted by appropriate deadlines, and funds are used only for authorized purposes. - 3.
+When monitoring contractors, Broward Health shall: - a.
+Conduct periodic evaluations of contractor performance that are shared with the Board of Commissioners and management staff; and/or - b.
+Receive and review appropriate documentation at the time of Contract completion or renewal that the contractor has met the Contract's terms, conditions, and specifications. - 4.
+Broward Health shall utilize accepted methods of monitoring Subrecipients to ensure compliance with their agreements and federal guidelines governing receipt of the Subaward.
+Such accepted methods may include any of the following or a combination thereof: - a.
+Receiving/reviewing copies of the Subrecipient's governing board's meeting minutes; - b.
+Performing site visits; - c.
+Conducting regular check-in calls and updates regarding Federal Program requirements or new Federal Program policies; - d.
+Receiving/reviewing the Subrecipient's annual audit; - e.
+Conducting periodic joint meetings between the two entities' governing boards or between Broward Health's key management staff and the Subrecipient's governing board; - f.
+Receiving/reviewing periodic written reports from the Subrecipient; and/or - g.
+Sharing data and creating systems for the sharing of financial and medical records for the purpose of Broward Health's Federal Program data reporting. - 5.
+When monitoring Subrecipients, Broward Health shall: